haidarn2/haidarn2.github.io/_posts/2016-7-9-Cheap-Phantom3.md

 | **Price** | $499 USD | $799 USD | $1000 USD |

 Naturally I did not want to spend a fortune on my first "real" drone so I looked into several  "phantom clones" at the $300-$400 range.
-All the options I looked at were lacking in one shape or another; either lacking a gimbal, proper software, gps, or just plagued by stupid design choices like the Hubsan H501S transmitter uses 4x AA batteries that will only last ~15 minutes instead of a rechargable Li-Po battery.
+All the options I looked at were lacking in one shape or another; either lacking a gimbal, proper software, gps, or just plagued by stupid design choices like the Hubsan H501S transmitter which uses 4x AA batteries that will only last ~15 minutes instead of a rechargable Li-Po battery.

 Compared to the Phantom 3 Standard at $499, these clones pail in comparison.